 The Power of Building a Brand Online

-Golden Group founder & CEO Greta Bajrami shares her thoughts in this interview with Contractor Dynamics on how to create a powerful online brand, informed by 12+ years in the roofing industry.
+Golden Group founder & CEO Greta Bajrami shares her thoughts in this interview with Contractor Dynamics on how the power of building a brand and how it transformed her company, informed by 12+ years in the roofing industry.

 A different roofing company.